How Long Was Jesus in the Tomb?

-Mark also documents the Pharisee's demand for a sign from heaven that would convince them that Jesus was indeed the Messiah:
+Mark also documents the Pharisee's demand for a sign from heaven which would convince them that Jesus was indeed the Messiah:

 "And the Pharisees came forth, and began to question with him, seeking of him a sign from heaven, tempting him.
 And he sighed deeply in his spirit, and said, Why does this generation seek a sign?
 Truly shall no sign be given to this generation" (Mk.8:12 KJV).